 References in Content

-The new advanced link management feature in Bloomreach Experience Manager (BrXM) is designed to enhance the visibility and management of references to documents, images and assets across components, pages and projects.
+The advanced link management feature in Bloomreach Experience Manager (BrXM) is designed to enhance the visibility and management of references to documents, images and assets across components, pages and projects.
 This feature aims to support editors and authors in their daily tasks by providing better tracking.
 The next version of the feature will also provide more capabilities for workflow management for references.

 Terminology